Professional Skills for Software Engineers

 The idea is to provide a set of resources for junior and mid-level software engineers that cover areas that you are not generally taught at university, and that I think are particularly important if you want to get to more senior roles; essentially things I wish someone had told me when I got my first promotion.

-“Professional Skills for Software Engineers” will be published as a series of O’Reilly shortcuts—14 in total—covering communication, critical thinking, documentation and networking.
+“Professional Skills for Software Engineers” is published as a series of O’Reilly shortcuts—14 in total—covering communication, critical thinking, documentation and networking:

 Communication